-TEWKSBURY, MA (WHDH) - Police gathered Thursday morning at Tewksbury High School after a freshman’s alleged threat to shoot a classmate prompted a shelter-in-place order.
+TEWKSBURY, MASS.
+(WHDH) - Police gathered Thursday morning at Tewksbury High School after a freshman’s alleged threat to shoot a classmate prompted a shelter-in-place order.

 An announcement was made at the school around 7:40 a.m., ordering students to shelter in place after one student told police that another student showed them a gun.